 As stated above, how deep an anchor goes depends on the depth of the sea combined with the length of the chain.
 This is why it is not possible to anchor in deep seas, you simply cannot carry that much chain.

-Coasters, ferries, and other large commercial ships often anchor longer from the cost than leisure boats.
+Coasters, ferries, and other large commercial ships like dry bulkers and tankers often anchor longer from the cost than leisure boats or even at special anchor areas defined by port authorities.
 They have a bigger draft (deeper keel) and need a lot of space to maneuver in.

 Older anchor types “grabs on” rather than dig in, making them less effective than the modern models.